MarjoleinSpijkerman/Voice-Technology-2022-Master-Thesis-Marjolein-Spijkerman/README.md

-# Voice Technology 2021/2022: Master Thesis by Marjolein Spijkerman (Work in Progress)
+# Voice Technology 2021/2022: Master Thesis by Marjolein Spijkerman

 This GitHub page contains an overview of all the code that I used for the experiments. <br/>
 All the python files and jobscripts were run in the Peregrine cluster of the University of Groningen. <br/>